-CAN PILLOWS BE WASHED IN A WASHING MACHINE?
+CAN YOU WASH PILLOWS IN THE WASHING MACHINE?

-Most pillows, including down and feather, are machine washable and can be washed much like a regular load of laundry.
-Some, like memory foam, need to be hand washed.
+Most pillows are machine washable and can be washed much like a regular load of laundry.
+However, memory foam pillows may need to be hand washed to avoid damaging the filling.
 Always check the pillow's care label for specific instructions on how to wash your pillow.

-HOW TO WASH PILLOWS: SYNTHETIC, DOWN & FEATHER
+HOW TO WASH POLYESTER, DOWN & FEATHER PILLOWS